EquityMultiple 2023 Comprehensive Review and Ranking

-Update May 28, 2022: In the previous update, Equity Multiple was listed under "on probation" (due to investor complaints after previously being rated under "up and coming" back in 2020).
+Yearly Investor Survey (updated August 22, 2023): In the previous update, Equity Multiple was downgraded to the lowest tier ("challenged"), due to investor complaints for the second year in a row (after previously being "on probation").
 So a new survey was just done to see what the current investor sentiment is.

 Survey takers alleged they currently have anywhere from $10,000 to $650,000 invested on the platform.
 And when asked the question "Would you recommend that your friend or family member invest with them?" the answers were:

-As a result, Equity Multiple has been downgraded to "Challenged (due to investor alleged complaints)".
+As a result, Equity Multiple will remain "Challenged (due to investor alleged complaints)".
 We hope they'll do better in the next survey.

 How does Equity Multiple work?

 Equity Multiple sources deals from third party sponsors, and then makes them available on it's site.
 So it does not originate its own deals, and instead functions like a crowdfunding version of Craigslist.

 The other, larger platforms with this model do not charge the investor anything, but Equity Multiple charges additional fees and profit splits.
 This may be problematic for some investors.
 (More on this later).

 Advantages: Claims to coinvest in every deal (for true skin in the game), one of the first to publish partial track record

 Disadvantages: Double layer of fees and profit splits may be difficult for many to swallow.
 Low volume.